TWO DAYS TO A CAREER UPGRADE

 Are you GDPR-ready?

-The General Data Protection Regulation (GDPR) takes effect in 2018, are you ready for it?
+The General Data Protection Regulation (GDPR) has taken effect on May 25th 2018, are you ready for it?
 Among its mandates is the requirement to appoint a knowledgeable Data Protection Officer (DPO) tasked with monitoring compliance, managing internal data protection activities, training data processing staff, conducting internal audits and more.
 There’s a lot to know, there’s a lot at stake and there’s a lot of opportunity for data protection professionals with the right training and education.

 Achieving a CIPM credential shows that you have a comprehensive knowledge of how data protection programmes should work across an organization.
 Add a CIPP/E credential and prove that you not only can manage a data protection programme, but you understand the regulations that govern them.